SEDV

 MBA, University of Calgary; BA, Athabasca University

-Norm is a teaching professor in the Strategy and Global Management Area at the University of Calgary, where he has been teaching since January 1995.
+Prof. Althouse is a teaching professor in the Strategy and Global Management Area at the University of Calgary, where he has been teaching since January 1995.
 He coordinates the Introduction to Business Skills course and teaches Organizational Behavior at the graduate level, including the SEDV Program and the EMBA Program.
 His primary research focuses on the Scholarship of Teaching and Learning (SoTL), aiming to improve engagement methods for modern learners.
 Additionally, he explores topics such as team building, gender issues in the workplace, and managerial decision-making.
-Norm is actively involved in professional conferences, particularly the Academy of Management, and publishes SoTL articles and business cases.
+Prof. Althouse is actively involved in professional conferences, particularly the Academy of Management, and publishes SoTL articles and business cases.
 He is the lead author of "The Future of Business," a prominent introduction to business textbook in Canada, which concluded its publication with the 5th edition in May 2019 after 15 years.
-Norm's new textbook, "Canadian Business," was published in May 2019.
+Prof. Althouse's new textbook, "Canadian Business," was published in May 2019.
 He actively participates in committees at the Haskayne School of Business and engages in activities that enhance the student experience.

 Megan Bailey